-In all cases the only mitigation available to the candidate is to submit an MCE (Annex E) for the Exam Board to consider.
-If the Board determines that the candidate must re-sit any failed assessment, the next opportunity to do so may not be until the following academic year.
+Where it is not possible for the candidate to make a change of options, and the candidate attempted the original assessment, the only mitigation available to the candidate is to submit an MCE (Annex E) for the exam board to consider.
+If the board determines that the candidate must re-sit any failed assessment, the next opportunity to do so may not be until the following academic year.
 If the student wishes to sit the 'new' paper for the re-sit, this requires an application from the student's college to Education Committee.